albertomh/SqueezeCompass/README.md

 Serve from the `/web` directory with `ng serve`

-Build for hosting on GitHub pages with `npm run build`
+Build for hosting on GitHub pages with `npm run build`.
+(Don't run `ng build --prod` directly since there is an npm postbuild script that calls `scripts/minify_json.py` on the JSON datafiles in the `dist` directory).

 TODO: